Russanandres/batus-linux/README.md

 BSD - I have no way to check the work.

+PSVita/XMB - I couldn't find a terminal.
+BFLS will be supported if there is a bash port.
+For PlayStation 2/3 use PS2/3Linux.

 WSL2 - Works good.
 Use Linux versions.

 SailfishOS - I have no way to check the work.